Intergenerational equity: History

-National debt
+Government debt

+Higher government debt levels create significant costs for future taxpayers (e.g., higher taxes, lower government benefits, higher inflation, or increased risk of fiscal crisis).
+Stanley Druckenmiller and Geoffrey Canada call the large increase in government debt being left by the Baby Boomers to their children "Generational Theft".

 Future generations could benefit if the investments made with the debt are more valuable than the amount of debt they created.
 For example, to the extent that borrowed funds are invested today to improve the long-term productivity of the economy and its workers, such as via useful infrastructure projects, future generations may benefit.
 Economist Paul Krugman wrote in March 2013 that by neglecting public investment and failing to create jobs, we are doing far more harm to future generations than merely passing along debt: "Fiscal policy is, indeed, a moral issue, and we should be ashamed of what we're doing to the next generation's economic prospects.
 But our sin involves investing too little, not borrowing too much."

-Others point out that higher debt levels also imply higher interest payments, which create significant costs for future taxpayers (e.g., higher taxes, lower government benefits, higher inflation, or increased risk of fiscal crisis).
-Stanley Druckenmiller and Geoffrey Canada call the large increase in government debt being left by the Baby Boomers to their children "Generational Theft".

-Social safety spending

-In Canada, spending on programs has been primarily benefiting older generations as far back as the 1990s.
+Pensions

+Underfunded pensions can shift costs to younger generations, which can be motivated by intergenerational selfishness.
 The U.S. Social Security system has provided a greater net benefit to those who reached retirement closest to the first implementation of the system.
 The system is unfunded, meaning the elderly who retired right after the implementation of the system did not pay any taxes into the social security system, but reaped the benefits.
 Professor Michael Doran estimates that cohorts born previous to 1938 will receive more in benefits than they pay in taxes, while the reverse is true to cohorts born after.
 Also, that the long-term insolvency of Social Security will likely lead to further intergenerational transfers.
 However, Doran concedes that other benefits have been introduced into U.S. society via the welfare system, like Medicare and government-financed medical research, that benefit current and future elderly cohorts.